Linear computation of XPM and BER in Long-Haul Optical Systems: XPM Model

+It is reasonable to assume that the intensity spectrum provides sufficient information about the intensity strength at a particular modulation frequency for characterizing the XPM effect while the optical spectrum provides the information on the wavelength separation between the pump and probe. $|P_p(f)|$ could be determined from the power spectral density (PSD) of IFs by a square root relationship since the PSD gives $|P_p(f)|^2$.

-In long-haul systems comprising $N$ spans, dispersion accumulates coherently in the absence of dispersion management.
-This accumulation modifies the phasor contribution of the pump field at each span $k$, modeled by the vector sum:
+The XPM efficiency equation given in Equation (\ref{XPMefficiency}) is for a single span \cite{chiang1994cross1,chiang1996cross}.
+However, in long-haul system, the fiber contains $N$ spans with amplification taking place in each stage periodically compensating for the attenuation.
+In a dispersion unmanaged system, dispersion accumulates coherently across spans.
+This accumulation modifies the phasor contribution of the pump field at each span and can be modeled by the following sum:

-The total XPM-induced phase shift, accounting for the coherent accumulation of these dispersion-altered components, is:
+The resulting XPM-induced phase shift in the probe, due to the coherent accumulation of dispersion-altered pump components, is then given by:

-Under the assumption that the pump intensity spectrum remains constant across spans (i.e., $|{P_{p}^{(k)}}| \approx |P_p|$), the magnitude of the phasor sum in (\ref{vectorSum}) simplifies to a deterministic expression dependent on a periodic sinc-like link factor, $\eta_{\text{link}}$:

-This link factor dictates the frequency-dependent maximization (peaks) and minimization (nulls) of the multi-span XPM effect.